Soteriology

-Soteriology (/soʊˌtɪriˈɒlədʒi/; σωτηρία sōtēría "salvation" from σωτήρ sōtḗr "savior, preserver" and λόγος lógos "study" or "word") is the study of religious doctrines of salvation.
+Soteriology is the study of religious doctrines of salvation.
 Salvation theory occupies a place of special significance in many religions.
 In the academic field of religious studies, soteriology is understood by scholars as representing a key theme in a number of different religions and is often studied in a comparative context; that is, comparing various ideas about what salvation is and how it is obtained.

 Buddhism

 A 13th-century painting of the Kamakura period, depicting the Parable of the White Path, which illustrates the Pure Land path to salvation.
 Currently preserved in the Kōsetsu Museum of Art in Kobe, Japan.

 Buddhism is devoted primarily to awakening or enlightenment (bodhi), Nirvāṇa ("blowing out"), and liberation (vimokṣa) from all causes of suffering (duḥkha) due to the existence of sentient beings in saṃsāra (the cycle of compulsory birth, death, and rebirth) through the threefold trainings (ethical conduct, meditative absorption, and wisdom).
 Classical Indian Buddhism emphasized the importance of the individual's self-cultivation (through numerous spiritual practices like keeping ethical precepts, Buddhist meditation, and worship) in the process of liberation from the defilements which keep us bound to the cycle of rebirth.
-According to the standard Buddhist scholastic understanding, liberation arises when the proper elements (dhārmata) are cultivated and when the mind has been purified of its attachment to fetters and hindrances that produce unwholesome mental factors (various called defilements, poisons, or fluxes).
+According to the standard Buddhist scholastic understanding, liberation arises when the proper elements (dhārmata) are cultivated and when the mind has been purified of its attachment to fetters and hindrances that produce unwholesome mental factors (variously called defilements, poisons, or fluxes).

-However, the Pure Land traditions of Mahāyāna Buddhism generally focus on saving "other power" of the celestial Buddha Amitābha.
+However, the Pure Land traditions of Mahāyāna Buddhism generally focus on the saving "other power" of the celestial Buddha Amitābha.
 The Pure Land tradition relies on the Buddha's power or blessings (adhiṣṭhāna) to achieve rebirth in a Buddha's "Pure Land", a superior divine realm where one can easily train for full Buddhahood by meeting the Buddha.
 Birth in the Pure Land is accomplished through the practice of mindfulness of the Buddha, which is called niànfó and entails reciting the name of the celestial Buddha Amitābha with a mind of faith, which links us to the Buddha's power.
 At the moment of death, the Buddha then transports us to the Pure Land.
 The Chinese and other mainland Pure Land traditions teach a synergistic soteriology in which one's own self-power links us to the Buddha's other power (which is still the main or "dominant condition" for salvation).
 This is called the doctrine of sympathetic resonance or "stimulus-response" (ganying).
 The Japanese Pure Land traditions meanwhile, teach that we must rely solely on other-power and abandon all self-powered efforts (which are useless and ego-centered).